About

 • Thematic Analysis

 I was excited to learn about thematic analysis during my HCI coursework.
-I love how one can uncover patterns from user feedback by coding and forming themes.
+I love how one can uncover patterns from observation & user feedback by coding and forming themes.

 As a researcher, hypothesizing and conducting experiments is an essential skill.
-During my time at dalhousie university, I have conducted and participated in various experimental research studies.
+Since my time at Dalhousie University, I have designed, conducted and participated in various experimental research studies.

 • Writing

-I have published and presented at various international conferences along with other researchers.
+I have published and presented academic papers at various international conferences along with other researchers.
 Reading various research works intrigues me and motivates me to keep pushing forward.

 Epilogue